akshitvjain/LoanExtensionAnalysis/README.md

 # LendingClub Loan Extension Analysis

 This project aims to analyze data for loans through 2007-2015 from Lending Club available on Kaggle.
-Dataset contains over 887 thousand observations and 74 variables among which one is describing the loan status.
+Dataset contains over 887K observations and 74 variables among which one is describing the loan status.

 # Scope